Ackee-Blockchain/trident/documentation/docs/basics/commands.md

 #### Options

-- `-p, --program-name <FILE>` - Specify the name of the program for which the fuzz test will be refreshed.
+- `-p, --program-name <FILE>` - Specify the name of the program for which the fuzz test will be refreshed (Anchor projects only).
 - `-s, --skip-build` - Skip building the program before refreshing the types file.
+- `--idl-path <FILE>...` - Path(s) to IDL file(s).
+Multiple files can be specified separated by spaces.
+Required for vanilla Solana programs.

 ---